LeszekR/flutter-form-bricks/README.md

 **Architecture**

-- all inputs are put inside `LabelledContainer`
+- all form_fields are put inside `LabelledContainer`

 `LabelledContainer` provides